alitdarmaputra/ChatProject/README.md

 # ChatProject
 ## Desription
 Simpel chat project to learn socket.io module.
-Socket.io is a module that can make your app can be real-time
+Socket.io is a module that can make your app can be run in real-time
 ## How to Install and Run
 1. Install node
 2. Clone this repository